SKKbySSK/coast_audio/packages/coast_audio/README.md

 ## Audio Decoder

 When you want to read audio data from a file, use the `AudioFileDataSource` class and pass it to the `AudioDecoder` subclasses.\
-Currently, this package only provides `WavAudioDecoder` which can read the wav file from the data source.
+Currently, this package only provides `WavAudioDecoder` which can decode wav audio data from the data source.

 ```dart
 final dataSource = AudioFileDataSource(file: File('test.wav'), mode: FileMode.read);